ValtteriAla/card-game/README.md

 - New game (Worm game) with movement using buttons and keybindings

 ### v0.3

 - Added main window where you can choose a game to play
 - Added worm game
     - does not have ending yet
     - does not have scoring or moving with keys

 #### Todo for v0.4
-- Finish worm game by adding the following:

 - Game end mechanic (Moves to wall or through itself)
 - highscore and storing this highscore
 - ~~maybe sounds~~ later versions
 - ~~styling could be better~~ later versions
 - Rework worm grow to be dynamic (maybe class implementation)
 - fix small bugs found in the game.py TODO sections

+### v0.4

+- Changed default formatter to ruff

+#### Game1

+- Now resets the game when quitting

+#### Game 2

+- Added game ending mechanic to  (by colliding itself)
+- Added moving through end borders
+- Added invalid movement check ex. right->left, up->down

+#### TODO for v0.5:

+- Plan for general stylings

+##### Game 2

+- Movement using WASD or arrow keys
+- 'Try again' button and End game events
+- Speed increases over time or when eating
+- Visual clarity when growing the worm